R4.A1 Research Data management 101

 - Employ the acquired knowledge to design an efficient research data management strategy for their projects according to best practices.

-Module 1: The importance of RDM (self- study online)
+Module 1: The importance of RDM (Self-study online and virtual class session)

-Module 5: How to plan for research data management within a project (self-study online)
+Module 5: How to plan for research data management (Self-study online)

 Course registration of Graduate School Doctoral Education (GS DE) courses is via Coachview.